Shibata Zeshin: Biography

 Zeshin later studied under other great artists of the Kyoto school, including Maruyama Ōkyo, Okamoto Toyohiko, and Goshin.
 Though he would later be known primarily for his work with lacquers, Zeshin excelled at traditional ink painting, and produced many works of traditional subjects such as tigers and waterfalls.
 Though Japanese masters (sensei) are often quite egotistical and arrogant before their students, one of Zeshin's teachers is reputed to have made the comment that "just as you cannot appreciate the size of Mt.
 Fuji while standing upon it, so you cannot truly appreciate my skill and reputation while in Kyoto; when you return to Edo you will realize my incredible import and your great fortune in having studied under me."
 Zeshin, on the other hand, is reputed to have told his own students that he did not wish them to be known as "a pupil of Zeshin's, but rather as a great artist who studied under a man called Zeshin."

 Koma Kansai died in 1835, and Zeshin inherited the Koma School workshop.
 He took on a young man by the name of Ikeda Taishin as a pupil; Taishin would remain his pupil and close friend until his death in 1903.
 Zeshin married in 1849 and named his first son Reisai, but lost his mother and his wife both soon afterwards.

 In the 1830s and 1840s, Japan suffered an economic crisis, and artists were strictly limited, by law, in their use of silver and gold, both nearly essential for traditional styles of lacquer decoration.
 Zeshin compensated by using bronze to simulate the look and texture of iron, and with a variety of other substances and decorative styles to keep his work beautiful, while remaining traditional and doable.
 Many of his pieces could be said to embrace the concept of wabi, that is, beauty and elegance in the very simple, as exemplified by the Japanese tea ceremony.
 Although very few of his Edo period (pre-1868) pieces survive, it is evident in many of his later pieces that he would use, at times, a very simple and nearly colorless style of decoration, while continuing to use the traditional designs such as flowers and reeds.

 Beginning in 1869, Zeshin was commissioned to work for the Imperial government, and created many works of art for them which are no longer extant.
 These included a set of gold-lacquered chairs for the Imperial Palace decorated in a sakura (cherry blossom) motif.
 He was later made Japan's official representative to several international expositions, including Vienna in 1873, Philadelphia the following year, and Paris, although he did not personally attend any of these.
-One year before his death in 1891, Zeshin was granted the immense honor of membership in the newly created Imperial Art Committee and is uptoday the only one artist who has been recognized in 2 fields (painting and maki-e) of work.
+One year before his death in 1891, Zeshin was granted the immense honor of membership in the newly created Imperial Art Committee and is today the only artist who has been recognized in 2 fields (painting and maki-e) of work.
 The honor of Imperial Commissioned Artists was only granted to 53 artists between 1890 and 1944.